 Navigating a Project

-The Formulation section is one of the main project modules for planning and managing your formulas and the associated tasks.
+The Worksheet section is one of the main project modules for planning and managing your formulas and the associated tasks.

-Within the Formulation section, you can plan experiments in a format that is similar to Excel, and enriching the experience with interconnected data.
+Within the Worksheet section, you can plan experiments in a format that is similar to Excel and enrich the experience with data that is interconnected.
+Learn more about Worksheet from the Worksheet Overview help article.

 The Application Engineering section allows you to customize how you manage and compare your Property Task data by adding formulas and Inventory items.